truongsonghiep/journey-to-the-west/chapter-069.md

 908
 908
-“What kind of medicine is this Horse-Saddle-Bell,"* asked the king, *"and what does it cure?”
+“What kind of medicine is this Horse-Saddle-Bell,"* asked the king, *"and what does it cure?"*
 The imperial physician by his side said, *"My lord, this Horse-Saddle-Bell Tastes bitter, being cold, nonpoisonous;
 Cutting phlgem and wheezing makes its merit chief.
 It loosens breath and rids one of poisoned blood;
 Quiets cough, fights exhaustion, and brings relief."*
 “Well used!
-Well used!” said the king, smiling. *"IElder Zhu should take another goblet."* Without uttering a word, our Idiot also drank a Three Jewels round.
+Well used!"* said the king, smiling. *"IElder Zhu should take another goblet."* Without uttering a word, our Idiot also drank a Three Jewels round.
 Then the king handed the wine to Sha Monk, who also drank three goblets before everyone took his seat.